exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 * Resource type: /libs/granite/ui/components/coral/foundation/form/buttongroup
 * See spec: [Button](https://www.adobe.io/experience-manager/reference-materials/6-5/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/buttongroup/index.html)

 Used to render button groups in Touch UI dialogs.
-Normally a `@ButtonGroup` contains one or more manually specified `@ButtonGroupItem`s or else declares an `@OptionProvider`.
+A `@ButtonGroup` contains one or more manually specified `@ButtonGroupItem`s or declares an `@OptionProvider`.
 It has the *selectionMode* to define how many values will be stored at once (the widget does not store values to JCR unless you select "single" or "multiple").
 You can also specify the *ignoreData* and *deleteHint* flags.

 Each of a `@ButtonGroup`'s manual items is initialized with mandatory *text* and *value*.
 Use *checked* to define a button that is selected by default.
 You can specify several more optional parameters, such as *icon* or *size*.
 A visually textless button can be rendered with `hideText = true` while Adobe recommends that you never set the *text* property to an empty string.